NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-74.md

 Although this was an invisible and untouchable force, under its effect, the retreating people suddenly accelerated.
 Even in the main hall, a few people seemed to have been affected by it.

-Complete silence reigned about the arena.
+Complete silence reigned over the arena.
 This was the effect of frightening expulsion of the complete might of a ninth layer expert.

 Lin Taoli’s expression also eventually turned grave as an equivalently formidable aura rippled from his body before gradually spreading around.